1

 「臣聞越王句踐戰敝卒三千人,禽夫差於干遂; 武王卒三千人,革車三百乘,制紂於牧野:豈其士卒眾哉,誠能奮其威也。 今竊聞大王之卒,武士二十萬,蒼頭二十萬,奮擊二十萬,廝徒十萬,車六百乘,騎五千匹。 此其過越王句踐、武王遠矣,今乃聽於群臣之說而欲臣事秦。 夫事秦必割地以效實,故兵未用而國已虧矣。 凡群臣之言事秦者,皆姦人,非忠臣也。 夫為人臣,割其主之地以求外交,偷取一時之功而不顧其後,破公家而成私門,外挾彊秦之勢以內劫其主,以求割地,願大王孰察之。

 'Your minister has heard that King Goujian of Yue, with battle-worn troops of three thousand, captured Fuchai at Gansui; King Wu, with troops of three thousand and leather chariots of three hundred, controlled Zhou at Muye.
 Was it that their soldiers were many?
 Truly they could exert their awe.
-Now your minister has secretly heard that Your Majesty's troops include two hundred thousand martial soldiers, two hundred thousand blue-heads, two hundred thousand aroused strikers, one hundred thousand servants, six hundred chariots, and five thousand cavalry horses.
+Now I have privately heard that Your Majesty's forces include two hundred thousand warriors, two hundred thousand blue-head troops, two hundred thousand shock troops, one hundred thousand servants, six hundred chariots, and five thousand cavalry horses.
 This surpasses King Goujian of Yue and King Wu by far.
-Now you listen to your ministers' words and desire to serve Qin as ministers.
+Now you listen to your ministers' words and desire to submit as a subject to Qin.
 To serve Qin, one must divide and cede land as proof.
-Therefore, before troops are even used, the state is already deficient.
+Therefore, before troops are even used, the state is already diminished.
 All ministers who speak of serving Qin are traitors, not loyal ministers.
-To be a minister and divide their lord's land to seek foreign alliances, stealing momentary merit without considering the aftermath, breaking the public family to establish private gates, externally grasping strong Qin's power to internally coerce their lord, seeking to divide land—I wish Your Majesty to carefully examine this.
+For ministers to divide their lord's land to seek foreign alliances, steal momentary merit without considering the aftermath, break the public house to establish private gates, and externally grasp strong Qin's power to coerce their lord from within in pursuit of land cessions—I wish Your Majesty to examine this carefully.

 24